Energy Solutions from the Experts

 Experience.
 We have a strong group of experienced energy experts ready to take on any challenges our clients bring to us.
 This team of energy experts is supported by engineers from all disciplines who are available to collaborate on projects, providing comprehensive engineering solutions.
 In addition, CDM Smith has its own construction division, which allows us to generate in-house construction costs for implementation.
 Our clients want a solution that is easily implemented and truly beneficial for them, and that is exactly what we provide.

-Matt Goss is a vice president and the technical strategy leader for energy in CDM Smith’s infrastructure and technology group with over fourteen years’ experience.
+Matt Goss is a senior vice president and the practice leader for energy in CDM Smith’s infrastructure and technology group with over fourteen years’ experience.
 Mr. Goss is a licensed professional engineer in fourteen states, is a LEED Accredited Professional and is also a Certified Energy Manager, Certified Energy Auditor and Certified Demand Side Manager.